DreamVu/3D-Object-Detection-Tracking/README.md

 Once complete please reboot the system.

-## Steps to connect to the device
+## Getting Started
-      Make sure that PAL Max camera is properly connected via the ethernet.
+Connect the PAL Max camera properly to the host machine via the ethernet.
 Select the `DirectConnect` profile for wired connections.
 Option to select the profile can be found on the top-right corner under wired connections section.

 ## Documentation